Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Single emitter protocols

 There were several protocols proposed in Ref.~\cite{wan21} for cluster state preparation.
 We found that some of those are readily generalized to the multi-emitter setup whereas some are not.
 We introduce two protocols --- Protocol~\ref{alg1} and Protocol~\ref{alg2}--- that are easily adaptable to the multi-emitter case.\footnote{For the readers familiar with Ref. \cite{wan21}, we remark that our Protocol~\ref{alg1} is in fact Algorithm 2 of Ref.~\cite{wan21}.
 Also, Protocol~\ref{alg2} is a slight variant of Protocol B in Ref.~\cite{wan21}; here we apply $Z_{Q,k}$ prior to measuring $Q$ in the Z-basis whereas in Ref.~\cite{wan21}, they apply $Z_{k}$ after the measurement, specifically when the measurement outcome is $\ket{1}$.} (Here the Roman letter S stands for the \emph{single} emitter.)
 The main difference between the two protocols is that Protocol~\ref{alg1} is purely unitary whereas Protocol~\ref{alg2} involves measurements and re-initialization of $Q$.

 We remark that the conditional statement in the protocols are included to minimize redundant operations, thereby avoiding extra unnecessary errors.
 More precisely, if $\{k-1,k\} \in E$ belongs to the graph $E$, $U_k$ in Eq. (\ref{eq:step2}) involves the application of $Z_{Q,k-1}$ twice.
 This is because the qubit $k-1$ is linked to the ancilla qubit $Q$ in the quasi-subgraph $\ket{\psi_{G[k-1]'}}$.
+(See Figure~\ref{fig:G}, which illustrates the case where two $Z_{Q,2}$ operations have been applied.)
 Consequently, executing the optimized version of $U_k$ (lines 4-8 in Protocol~\ref{alg1}) results in fewer errors.
 In Protocol~\ref{alg2}, lines 4-9 correspond to the optimized $U_k$ for that protocol.

 At first, one might worry that these protocols involve interaction of the ancilla qubit with an extensive number of data qubits.
 This can potentially lead to a single error on the ancilla qubit propagating to an extensive number of qubits.
 However, a remarkable fact first discovered in Ref.~\cite{wan21} is that their protocols do not lead to such adverse propagation of errors.
 A similar analysis can be carried out for our protocols.
 Also in our protocols one can find that the circuit-level one- or two-qubit errors propagate to, up to stabilizers, errors of constant weight.